msavita-cloud/AIFoundry/README.md

 **Azure AI Foundry deployed and ready with a model..<br>
 **Azure Identity Library and Azure AI Project SDK installed:.<br>
 **In vs code: pip install azure-ai-projects azure-identity
 ## Difference Between Multimodal and Unimodal AI Models
+# See multimodal and unimodel py files
 | Feature        | Unimodal AI Models                                                                 | Multimodal AI Models                                                                |
 |----------------|------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|
 | **Definition** | Designed to analyze and process a single type of data, such as text, images, or audio. | Combine multiple data sources and integrate them into a common system capable of handling text, images, video, and audio simultaneously. |